MEMESCOEP/Electra/Build.md

 <br/>

 ### Command Line
 Enter the porject directory and run `dotnet build` to compile.
-To run the compiled binary, change to the output directory and run `"PiShock Desktop.exe"`.
+To run the compiled binary, change to the output directory and run `"Electra.exe"`.